-Pitmaston Primary School is committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils, whatever their needs or abilities.
-We have the same high expectations for our educational aims for children with special educational needs and/or disabilities as we do for all children in school.
+Pitmaston Primary School is committed to offering an ambitious, research informed curriculum to ensure the best possible progress for all of our pupils, regardless of a child's needs or ability.
+We have the same high expectations for children with special educational needs and/or disabilities as we do for all children in school.